nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Common classes

-Classes used by multiple components are in the `seedu.address.commons` package.
+Classes used by multiple components are in the `seedu.flashback.commons` package.

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>